Our CT Scanners

 - CT Chest with/without Contrast and more!

-Affordable Medical Imaging is committed to providing the best possible CT experience in the most comfortable environment to patients in the Greater Cincinnati Area.
+Affordable Imaging Services is committed to providing the best possible CT experience in the most comfortable environment to patients in the Greater Cincinnati Area.
 We offer our state-of-the-art CT imaging in our conveniently located office in the Eastgate area.

 AI and Lung Screening